-To tell if your Patek Philippe watch is real, look at the date window.
-The date shown on a fake watch is never properly centred and font-weight.
+Answer: To tell know if your Patek Philippe watch is real, look at the date window.
+The date shown on a fake watch is never properly centred.

 1. Date wheel